janwilmake/basedpeople/search-task.md

-Which public appearances of {{name}} can you find over his lifetime?
+Which public appearances of {{name}} can you find?

 What counts:

 - Formal events
 - Podcasts, interviews
 - Livestreams
-- Authored Blogposts or written interviews/Q&As
+- Authored blogposts or written interviews/Q&As

 What does not count: